exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 Use the [student calculator](https://conicgames.github.io/exponentialidle/students.html) (by Niedzielan, AfuroZamurai, and Milla) and
 [star calculator](https://conicgames.github.io/exponentialidle/stars) (by Eaux Tacous) for optimal distributions.

-### Theory routing
-Publications are equivalent to prestiges for \\(f(t)\\) so don't be afraid to use them.
-However, the best publication multiplier is not known at the time, but it does decrease over time.
-If you are close to a multiplier you want, turn off autobuyer and let \\(\rho\\) increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
-Total \\(τ\\), found in the equation or at the top of the screen, is a multiplicative combination of all \\(τ\\) from each theory.

-Don’t be afraid to skip getting all milestones to work on the next or a better theory.

 ### Respecing students
 The button at the bottom labeled “Respec” removes all used \\(σ\\) in Research and gives you back without consequence.
 This allows for testing